 It is essential that we do not keep data and information that we are not required to keep.
-As this is the case, we have a retention schedule in place which should be followed by all team members and data and information should not be kept beyond these timescales, this can be found in Appendix 1 of our Privacy Policy GCS 2.16.
+The retention schedule should be followed by all team members and data and information should not be kept beyond these timescales.
+It can be found in Appendix 1 of our Privacy Policy GCS 2.16.

-When archiving data and information, both paper based and electronic, detailed on the box or file should be the date when the information will be destroyed in line with the retention timelines.
+When archiving data and information, both paper based and digital, detailed on the box or file should be the date when the information will be destroyed in line with the retention timelines.